AdoniasMulugeta/learning-solana/README.md

 # My journey learning solana

-`Solana` is a blockchain project setout to improve transaction speed and minimize transaction fees.
-The main difference it has with `Ethereum` is it can validate much more transactions per second and the transaction fees are much smaller.
+**Solana** is a blockchain project setout to improve transaction speed and minimize transaction fees.
+The main difference it has with **Ethereum** is it can validate much more transactions per second and the transaction fees are much smaller.

-Solana Uses `Proof of History` (A Modified form of Proof of Stake) to reach consensus on transactions.
+Solana Uses Proof of Stake and Proof of History to reach consensus on transactions.
+Which simply means **transactions on Solana are verifiably ordered without all nodes needing to agree simultaneously.**

-Transactions are validated using the timestamp data but Validators still need to stake some amount of `SOL` (the native coin on the chain) to be able to validate and submit transactions.
+Transactions are validated using the timestamp data but Validators still need to stake some amount of **SOL** (the native coin on the chain) to be able to validate and submit transactions.

+Solana is **Single-Chain**.
+Other new blockchains, have similar speed by using sharding, creating sidechains that tie back into the main Ethereum blockchain.
+Solana does everything on one single chain, in a single state.

 ## Learning Projects
 ---